robsheldon/biphrost-shell/lxc/install_wordpress.md

 # Install Wordpress

 A fully automated Wordpress installation.
+Assumes apache, mysql, and php are already installed and configured.

 **Get the hostname and site root**
 ```bash